nngrz/business-card/README.md

 Additional Notes:
 If you’re using a custom domain or need to troubleshoot, make sure your repository settings have GitHub Pages enabled under the "Settings" > "Pages" tab.

+## how to resolve image and CSS path conflict for local and GitHub page environment:
+if local environment doesn't work, try to change "homepage" value to ".". if GitHub page doesn't work, try to redo the deployment